FA/0090 - PHYSICAL CHEMISTRY WITH LABORATORY

 The student will acquire the theoretical knowledge to characterize and understand the evolution of chemical systems.

 The course is focused on developing the knowledge and ability to interpret data in a critical way to frame every argument in its scope, finding the appropriate way for its consideration, or resolution.

 The course aims to develop the ability to present in a concise and comprehensive way a scientific subject both in written and oral form.

 The concepts and knowledge learned by the students will give them the ability to understand the behaviour of real systems and of emerging scientific issues, and the curiosity to explore these subjects by individual study on specialized texts and scientific papers.

-It is strongly recommended that the examinations of general chemistry, physics, and maths have all been passed
+It is strongly recommended that the examinations of chimica generale and chimica organica are both passed

-- Conductometric determination of the rate constant k and of the Arrhenius parameters A and Ea of the basic hydrolysis of ethyl acetate.
+- Determination of the rate constant k and of the Arrhenius parameters A and Ea of the saponification reaction of the ethyl acetate through conductivity studies.